gallochris/cbb-docs/hugo_source/content/team-stats/05-personnel-stats.md

 Experience uses minutes played similar to the average height calculation.
 Players that play in _less than 10% of their team's minutes are excluded_.

-In the 2017-2018 season, Wichita State ranked 13th in the country with 2.36 years of experience.
-This squad featured 9 upperclassmen \(seniors and/or juniors\).
+In the 2018-2019 season, Hartford ranked 1st in the country with 2.90 years of experience.
+This squad also had the lowest amount of bench minutes, which could explain why it relied on its upperclassman more.

-For a comparison, Kentucky ranked dead last in the country with 0.18 years of experience.
+For a comparison, Duke ranked 350th in the country with 0.65 years of experience, as the Blue Devils played multiple freshman players.

 ### Defensive Fingerprint